 See the News Page for more news items

-The deadline is quickly approaching to submit abstracts for the 2019 ICE conference in Belgrade so please submit for March 1!
+The deadline is quickly approaching for early registration for the 2019 ICE conference in Belgrade so please visit the conference web site and sign up!

 Note: we are pleased to announce that year we once again have generous support from Edan Instruments for this year's Young Investigator Competition.
 For more details of the requirements and submission process for the YIC, please see the Conference Competitions page on this web site.